hellokatechan/pharmacy_claims_SQL/README.md

 <img width="573" alt="dataset normalization" src=https://raw.githubusercontent.com/hellokatechan/pharmacy_claims_SQL/main/MARKDOWNS/data_org.png>

 #### 1NF
 An entity is can be thought of the logical aspect of the database where as a table is the physical ascept of the database.
 A table represents a part of the business function that also links to different part of the organization.
 The four immediate entities that jump out were members, drugs, copays and insurance paid.
-I then assigned each attribute from the raw dataset to an entity (i.e. memeber_id would be under the member table).
+I then assigned each attribute from the raw dataset to one of the four entities (i.e. memeber_id would be under the member table).

 The last component for the database to be in its 1NF are primary and foriegn key.
 To be a primary key, it must contain an unique identifer for each transactional row.
 Below are the immediate attributes that qualify to be the unique identify for its table:

 1. Member_id is an unique identifer for each patient under the member table
 2. Drug_NDC is an unique identifer for each medication under the drug table
 3. Drug_form_code is an unique identifer for each drug form under the drug table
-4. Drug_brand_generic_code is an unique identifer for drug brand under the drug table
+4. Drug_brand_generic_code is an unique identifer for drug brand form under the drug table

 A total of two primary keys emerged under the drug table, which I then broke it up into two new tables - drug_form and drug_brand_generic_code.
 Lastly, I created a new table called fill table that contains billing information such as copays and insurance paid with fill_id as the primary key.

-#### 2NF
+#### 2NF and 3NF
+After the transformation, each table was in its 3NF.
+There were no hidden entities in the form of composite keys, no functional depencies and lastly all attribute depend on its primary key.

+### Fact table - fill table